Flight and expulsion of Germans (1944–1950): Distrust and enmity

 One of the reasons given for the population transfer of Germans from the former eastern territories of Germany was the claim that these areas had been a stronghold of the Nazi movement.
 Neither Stalin nor the other influential advocates of this argument required that expellees be checked for their political attitudes or their activities.
 Even in the few cases when this happened and expellees were proven to have been bystanders, opponents or even victims of the Nazi regime, they were rarely spared from expulsion.
 Polish Communist propaganda used and manipulated hatred of the Nazis to intensify the expulsions.

 With German communities living within the pre-war borders of Poland, there was an expressed fear of disloyalty of Germans in Eastern Upper Silesia and Pomerelia, based on wartime Nazi activities.
 Created on order of Reichsführer-SS Heinrich Himmler, a Nazi ethnic German organisation called Selbstschutz carried out executions during Intelligenzaktion alongside operational groups of German military and police, in addition to such activities as identifying Poles for execution and illegally detaining them.

 To Poles, expulsion of Germans was seen as an effort to avoid such events in the future.
 As a result, Polish exile authorities proposed a population transfer of Germans as early as 1941.
 The Czechoslovak government-in-exile worked with the Polish government-in-exile towards this end during the war.

-Preventing ethnic violence
+Preventing outbreaks of ethnic violence

 The participants at the Potsdam Conference asserted that expulsions were the only way to prevent ethnic violence.
 As Winston Churchill expounded in the House of Commons in 1944, "Expulsion is the method which, insofar as we have been able to see, will be the most satisfactory and lasting.
 There will be no mixture of populations to cause endless trouble...
 A clean sweep will be made.
 I am not alarmed by the prospect of disentanglement of populations, not even of these large transferences, which are more possible in modern conditions than they have ever been before".

 Polish resistance fighter, statesman and courier Jan Karski warned President Franklin D. Roosevelt in 1943 of the possibility of Polish reprisals, describing them as "unavoidable" and "an encouragement for all the Germans in Poland to go west, to Germany proper, where they belong."